kianmajl/A2K-CPU/README.md

 # A2K-CPU
-A2K is a 32-bit single cycle RISC cpu based on harvard architecture with no cache or pipeline, by having very simple and reduced instruction set it can be used for educational purpose.
+A2K is a 32-bit single cycle RISC CPU based on Harvard architecture with no cache or pipeline, by having very simple and reduced instruction set it can be used for educational purpose.